pieterjandesmedt/gamebreaks/content/en/play/play-to-change.md

 weight: 4
 ---

-GameBreaks helps your company to fully embrace the power of ‘taking breaks and playing games’ as a **team enhancement tool**.
-We weave our core philosophy into your company culture and permanently making a change for the better.
-Contact us to make a free appointment.
-Together we will see how we can make this happen.
+GameBreaks can help your company to fully embrace the power of **gamebreaks as a team enhancement tool** by making our core philosophy part of your company culture.

+Contact us to make a free appointment, and together we will see how we can make this happen.